-Thus far, initial accelerated reductions have taken place via economies of scale through increases in turbine capacity (e.g., Orbital Marine Power (OMP) scaling up from the 250kW SR250 turbine to the 2MW SR2000 and O2 turbines) [27].
+Thus far, initial accelerated reductions have taken place via economies of scale through increases in turbine capacity (e.g., Orbital Marine Power (OMP) scaling up from the 250KW SR250 turbine to the 2MW SR2000 and O2 turbines) [27].
 Reductions via accelerated learning (cost reduction as witnessed per each doubling of capacity) has also taken place, with conservative learning rates for TS being estimated at 7% [28].
-Examples of accelerated learning can be found in the approaches taken by developers such as Nova Innovation, who have deployed 100kW devices to date and are in the process of scaling up to a ~500kW device.
-Nova Innovation have seen their Shetland Tidal Array go from 3 devices in 2016, to 4 devices in 2020, and to 6 devices in 2023.
-Turbines 5 and 6 offer reduced TS costs via increased device reliability and reduced cable requirements through the use of a subsea hub, which connects the two turbines to a single export cable [29].
-However, despite some progress in improving the manufacturability of key TS system components, many barriers still remain in achieving the manufacturing volume required to achieve the cost reductions required to support the development of commercial scale arrays by the end of the 2020s.
-The most critical barriers to volume manufacturing being inconsistent or lacking access to revenue support schemes, and long lead times in component manufacture and procurement processes, which are highly likely to cause serious bottlenecks if not properly addressed in the coming years [30].
+Examples of accelerated learning can be found in the approaches taken by developers such as Nova Innovation who have yet to scale up from the use of 100KW devices, but have seen their Shetland Tidal Array go from 3 devices in 2016, to 4 devices in 2020, to 6 devices in 2023, with turbines 5 and 6 offering reduced TS costs via increased device reliability and reduced cable requirements, through the use of a subsea hub which connects the two turbines to a single export cable [29].
+However, despite some progress in improving the manufacturability of key TS system components, many barriers still remain in achieving the manufacturing volume required to achieve the cost reductions required to support the development of commercial scale arrays by the end of the 2020s, with the most critical barriers to volume manufacturing being inconsistent or lacking access to revenue support schemes, and long lead times in component manufacture and procurement processes, which are highly likely to cause serious bottlenecks if not properly addressed in the coming years [30].